sindresorhus/sindresorhus.github.com/data/apps/pandan.md

 #### How can I use this as an eye break reminder? {#eye-break-reminder}

 Set Pandan to remind you to take a break.
 Make a shortcut in the Shortcuts app that uses the “Wait” action and set it to the wanted duration of the break.
 After this action, you can either add a “Play Sound” or “Show Alert” action to notify you when the break is done.
-Then select this shortcut in the Pandan preferences.
+Then select this shortcut in the Pandan settings.

 #### How can I disable Pandan while using certain apps? {#disable-for-certain-apps}